AT&T and DOJ spar over when antitrust trial should begin

 A Justice Department spokesperson declined to comment.

-The government argues that AT&T's acquisition of Time Warner is illegal because AT&T would "use its control of Time Warner's popular programming as a weapon to harm competition."
+The government has argued that AT&T's acquisition of Time Warner is illegal because AT&T would "use its control of Time Warner's popular programming as a weapon to harm competition."
 That will result in higher costs for consumers, according to the lawsuit.

 AT&T and Time Warner are fighting back.
 Its lawyers called the case an "abrupt departure from precedent" in its response to the government's suit, which they also filed Tuesday.